 41. Opt for DIY beauty products.

 Beauty products are often expensive as all hell, and they can have some seriously sketchy environmental consequences.
-Many contain mercury and other toxins that can wind up polluting waterways, and let’s not forget the carbon footprint of an imported product .
+Many contain mercury and other toxins that can wind up polluting waterways, and let’s not forget the carbon footprint of an imported product The ugly side of beauty products.
+Barrett JR. Environmental Health Perspectives, 2005 Jan;113(1):A24..
 Take a look at our article on DIY skin and hair products for some surprisingly cheap, healthy, and incredibly effective beauty enhancers—guys are invited, too!

 This article is presented in partnership with CamelBak, an innovative company creating smart hydration solutions to help people perform at their best.
 Known as the creator of the hydration backpack, CamelBak offers a variety of hydration products from water bottles and filtration devices to a custom hydration calculator.
 However You Hydrate, We’ve Got Your Bak.